colinhoggatt/VR_Boidsim/README.md

-# VR_Boidsim
-Boid simulation for Unity utilizing evolutionary algorithms and RNN
+# RNN Boids In VR